techidaily/site-ios-unlock/source/_posts/in-2024-full-guide-to-unlock-apple-iphone-se-2022-with-itunes-by-drfone-ios.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1498635/17326" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-**Step 6.** Your Apple iPhone SE (2022) will show the restore progress bar with the white apple logo.
-The length of the process relies upon how much data is on your cell phone.
-Generally, it takes 20 to 120 minutes.
-When done, your Apple iPhone SE (2022) will restart naturally.
-Furthermore, after your Apple iPhone SE (2022) restarts, you can reset your Apple iPhone SE (2022).
-For example, you can make a new passcode.

-## Part 3: Unlocking iPhone without iTunes

 ### 1\.
 Unlock it with Find My in iCloud